How do solar panels work?

 Do solar panels work on cloudy days?

 Yes, solar panels generate electricity on cloudy days.
 They work from daylight, not direct sunshine.
-On overcast days, panels typically produce 25 to 50% of their rated capacity.
-Modern high-efficiency panels like the LONGi Hi-Mo 7 are designed for strong low-light performance.
+On overcast days, panels typically produce a meaningful share of their rated capacity.
+Modern high-efficiency panels like the LONGi Hi-MO 7 are designed for strong low-light performance.

 Even in Canada's cloudiest regions, solar panels produce significant annual energy.
 Germany, which receives less sunlight than most of Canada, is one of the world's top solar producers.
 That's proof that solar works exceptionally well without constant sunshine.
 Your system is designed based on your region's actual historical weather data, so expected production already accounts for cloudy days.